 - Corn Starch

-While I didn’t use them here, water chestnuts, bamboo shoots and pea pods are also popular additions to chop suey chicken stir fry.
-I've seen people add green peppers, but personally wouldn’t recommend adding those.
+While I didn’t use them here, water chestnuts, bamboo shoots, baby corn, and snow pea pods are also popular additions to chop suey chicken stir fry.
+I've seen people add green bell peppers, but personally wouldn’t recommend adding those.
 Oyster sauce is also added in some recipes, while tasty I don't see it as necessary.

-I tend to cook more Asian food in the cold of winter anyway.
+I tend to cook more Asian food in the cold of winter.
 Much of the produce used in this type of cooking is still in season throughout the winter.
-It is a great way to provide fresh veggies in our diet this time of year.
-Making simple Chinese dishes like this myself, also allows me to make the meal a bit lower in sodium, which we prefer in our home.
+It is a great way to provide fresh veggies in your diet this time of year.